samirbajaj/rl-multi-agent/Report.md

 ### Acknowledgements

-Many thanks to former student Tommy Tracey for sharing his [results and code](https://github.com/tommytracey/DeepRL-P3-Collaboration-Competition).
+Many thanks to former student Tommy Tracey for sharing his [results](https://github.com/tommytracey/DeepRL-P3-Collaboration-Competition).
 I found his code and documentation extremely helpful in debugging my own project, and ended up borrowing the combination of hyperparameters that he used, after two weeks of failed experiments.